ecrax/streamdeck/docs/README.md

 - iOS documentation
 - Add images to this documentation

-All todos are on our GitHub pages issue tracher ([here](https://github.com/ecrax/streamdeck/issues))
+All todos are on our GitHub pages issue tracker ([here](https://github.com/ecrax/streamdeck/issues))

 ## Community